-This tool comes courtesy of the great team over at Virante, and it’s a pretty terrific application of an SEO need and Linkscape data through the SEOmoz API.
-The tool will check the links reported from Linkscape/Open Site Explorer and determine which, if any, have been lost.
+Enter your domain into Site Explorer, head to the ‘Backlinks’ tab and your ‘Lost Backlinks’ report.
+Ahref’s will show you all the backlinks you’ve lost from the past seven to sixty days – depending how far back you want to go.
 Many times it’s just links off the front page of blogs or news sites as archives fall to the back, but sometimes it can help you ID a link partner or source that’s no longer pointing your way in order to facilitate a quick, painless reclamation.
-The best part is there’s no registration or installation required – it’s entirely plug and play.

 #7 – Find 404 Errors on a Site (without GG WM Tools) and Create 301s

 The Problem: Google’s Webmaster Tools are great for spotting 404s, but the data can be, at times, unwieldly (as when thousands of pages are 404ing, but only a few of them really matter) and it’s only available if you can get access to the Webmaster Tools account (which can stymie plenty of SEOs in the marketing department or from external consultancies).
 We need a tool to help spot those important, highly linked-to 404s and turn them into 301s.